Natural Cleaning Solutions:

 - Backpacks & lunch boxes: You know that backpack rolls around the floor of the bus, right?
 Not to mention the fossilized banana that festers in there.
 Spray that monster with Force of Nature to keep it clean & fresh.

 - Furniture & rugs: Blot the spill, spray Force of Nature, then wipe (repeat if necessary).
 It cleans as well as Resolve and won’t remove color like bleach does.
-Just test in an inconspicuous spot first to ensure the fibers are colorfast.
+Always 1st test in an inconspicuous spot to ensure the fibers are colorfast & let the test area dry before proceeding.

 - Thermoses, straw cups & sippy cups: These have lots of nooks & crannies where old liquids can fester, but most can’t go into the dishwasher.
 Spray thoroughly, shake, wait 30 seconds, then wipe.